toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [Colibri Core](https://proycon.github.io/colibri-core/) - A software to quickly and efficiently count and extract patterns (n-grams and more) from large corpus data, to extract various statistics on the extracted patterns, and to compute relations between the extracted patterns.
 * [deadlink](https://github.com/nschloe/deadlink) - Parses text files for HTTP URLs and checks if they are still valid.
 Good to use on Markdown documentation files.
 * [detect-indent-cli](https://github.com/sindresorhus/detect-indent-cli) - Detect the indentation of code.
+* [dir2txt](https://github.com/shubhamoy/dir2txt) - A blazing-fast CLI tool to export a directory's structure and contents into a neatly formatted `.txt` or `.json` file.
 * [espanso](https://github.com/espanso/espanso) - Cross-platform Text Expander written in Rust.
 Not limited to the command line.
 * [fullname-cli](https://github.com/sindresorhus/fullname-cli) - Get the fullname of the current user.
 * [grc](https://github.com/pengwynn/grc) - (Generic Colourizer) - parse a given text stream and to colorize it according to regexp written in configuration files; different patterns can be associated to file types.